workarea-commerce/workarea-flow-io/README.md

 is adjusted to include `X-Flow-Experience`  The current country ISO-3166-3 code is added to the `locale` as added measure agaisnt browser caching and the etag is updated to include the `Experience` key

+## Client Considerations

+It's assumed that Flow will be the payment processor for foreign orders, and that Flow will `purchase` those funds.

+3PL(Third Party Logistics) Will need to discussed between the client Flow for foreign orders.

 Workarea Platform Documentation
 --------------------------------------------------------------------------------